cacrespo/pylexis/README.md

 ### Using PyLexis

-First import the package and create a **diagram** object with the followings arguments:
+First import the package and create a **diagram** object with the following arguments:
 - initial year
 - final year
 - first age